 However, local backup providers are not sitting still.
-Disk speeds continue to get faster and tape storage capacities are growing.
-In addition, if an organization has used local backup for a long time, it may be a burden to move to the cloud.
+Disk speeds continue to get faster, and tape storage capacities are growing.
+In addition, if an organization has used local backup for a long time, it can be a burden to move to the cloud.
 IT and executives should ask several questions about such a move, including whether the move makes sense operationally and financially, and whether they should consider a partial migration and keep some local backup.

 Advantages and disadvantages of cloud backup

 Overall, cloud backup provides an additional layer of protection without much of a burden on staff.
-While cloud backup is a popular mode of data protection with many advantages, pay attention to the disadvantages to make sure your organization is covered.
+Although cloud backup is a popular mode of data protection with many advantages, pay attention to the disadvantages to make sure your organization is covered.
 Some areas of advantage can be considered disadvantageous in different situations.

 The advantages of cloud backup include the following:

 - Low entry costs.
 Backing up to the cloud, especially in the beginning, is a cheap form of data protection.
-While local backup storage devices could run in the thousands of dollars, the cost in money and time to set up a cloud backup account is minimal.
+Although local backup storage devices could run in the thousands of dollars, the cost in money and time to set up a cloud backup account is minimal.
 Cloud backup is especially attractive to an organization that doesn't have the funds or resources for a separate disaster recovery site.

 - Wide-ranging accessibility.
 A cloud backup is accessible from any internet-connected device, which is especially handy when an organization's primary site is down.
 Accessing a small amount of data is a quick process.